chinamike65/hugo-tuolesi/content/book5/book5en.md

 Therefore, Tantra requires that the body should not be harmed and must be well protected.

+Pliancy -
 At this time, the Bodhisattva's body is very light, and some can even fly around.

-To be able to fly does not necessarily have to reach the position of seeing the Dao, not only Buddhism, but also some outsiders have this kind of supernatural power, and some can also fly by relying on incantations and medicinal talismans.
+To be able to fly one does not necessarily have to reach the path of seeing.
+Not only Buddhists, but also some outsiders have this kind of supernatural power, and some can also fly by relying on incantations and medicinal talismans.

-But here it only refers to the bodhisattvas who have attained the Bodhi points of light peace.
+But here it only refers to the bodhisattvas who have attained the light body of peace, or pliancy of body.

-When the Bodhisattva of Ding Bodhi and Dao enters into meditation, apart from his own power of vows and Buddha power, neither sentient beings nor the ruthless world can be disturbed, and his mind can stay in one place, without being distracted, and without vexation and delusion.
+When the Bodhisattva with the element of Pliancy enters into samadhi, apart from his own power of vows and Buddha power, neither sentient beings nor the ruthless world can be disturbed, and his mind can stay focused, without being distracted, and without vexation and delusion.

-The renunciation of bodhisattva means to abandon all distinctions, to be equal to things, and to have an unbiased mind.
+The equanimity of the Bodhisattva means to abandon all distinctions, to be equal to things, and to have an unbiased mind.

-Seeing the meditation obtained by a Bodhisattva of the Taoist position is very happy, but he will give up this kind of happiness, and no matter how great the happiness is, he will not be greedy.
+The samadhi obtained by a Bodhisattva on the Path of Seeing is very happy, but he will give up this kind of happiness, and no matter how great the happiness is, he will not be greedy.

-Seeing the Seven Factors of Awakening of the Bodhisattva Path are like the seven treasures of the wheel-turning holy king.
+The Seven Factors of Awakening of the Bodhisattva Path of Seeing are like the seven treasures of the wheel-turning holy king.

 Mindfulness is like a wheel treasure, which can counteract unbroken obstacles; Investigation is like an elephant treasure, which can eliminate the discriminating mind of the enemy; Energy is like a horse treasure, which can promote all things to be accomplished quickly; Joy ​​is like wishful thinking.
 Treasures can fill practitioners with Dharma joy and wish fulfillment; Tranquility is like the Queen's treasure, which can make practitioners happy in body and mind; Concentration (samadhi) is like the treasure of the head of the household, which can make practitioners' merits and virtues at ease and wishful luck; Equanimity is like the treasure of ministers, It can make the traveler's heart not delay, and his wishes come true.

 6. Seeing the virtues of Bodhisattva

-When the Bodhisattva sees the Dao, he can see the Buddha.
+The Bodhisattva on the Path of Seeing, he can see the Buddha.
 The Buddha's body is originally a light body of consciousness and wisdom.
-Before reaching the Dao position, the naked eye cannot see the Buddha.
+Before reaching the Path of Seeing, the naked eye cannot see the Buddha.

-Bodhisattvas who have reached the path of Seeing and above can see the Buddha's thirty-two excellent marks, and the eighty follow the sambhogakayas that like solemn appearances.
+Bodhisattvas who have reached the Path of Seeing and above can see the Buddha's thirty-two excellent marks, and the eighty solemn appearances of the sambhogakaya.

-When the Bodhisattva sees the beginning of the path, he can fly to the Buddha's Pure Land.
+When the Bodhisattva reaches the path of seeing, he can fly to the Buddha's Pure Land.

 Those who can fly to the Pure Land do not necessarily reach the position of seeing the Dao.
-In the past, there were several great virtues who practiced the dakini tantra in Tibetan areas and brought their bodies to the Pure Land, but they did not reach the position of seeing the Dao.
+In the past, there were several great virtues who practiced the dakini tantra in Tibet and brought their bodies to the Pure Land, but they did not reach the path of seeing.

 Seeing that a Bodhisattva in the Taoist position can turn an instant blessing into a hundred kalpas, and a hundred kalpas can be turned into an instant.

-In the past, there was a 16-year-old young lama in Sera Monastery in Lhasa who went to the back mountain of Drepung Monastery to find cow dung and make a fire.
+In the past, there was a 16-year-old lama in Sera Monastery in Lhasa who went to the mountains behind Drepung Monastery to find cow dung for making a fire.

-At that time, many practitioners practiced in the cave behind the Drepung Monastery.
-When the young lama was looking for cow dung, an old lama came out of the cave and asked the young lama to come and drink tea.
+Many practitioners meditated in the caves behind Drepung Monastery.
+When the young lama was out looking for cow dung, an old lama came out of the cave and asked him to come and drink tea.

 They drank milk tea and chatted for a day.
-At sunset, the little lama said, "I'm chatting with you today.
-I didn't pick up the cow dung.
+At sunset, the young lama said, "I've been chatting with you all day.
+I haven't collected the cow dung yet.
 I'm going back."

 The old lama said, where are you going now?
 He said that I would go to Sera Monastery.
-The old Lama said, Sera Monastery doesn’t have your home anymore.
-The young Lama said how could there be no home for me?
-I want to go back.
+The old Lama said, you have no home in Sera Monastery anymore.
+The young Lama said, "How can there be no home for me?
+I want to go back."

-The old lama said, you should just stay, it has been a long time, and there is no home for you in Sera Monastery.
+The old lama said, "You should just stay, it has been a long time, and there is no home for you in Sera Monastery."

-The little lama did not understand what he was talking about, so he went back to the Sera Monastery.
+The young lama did not understand what he was talking about, so he went back to the Sera Monastery.

-The young lama returned to the Sera Monastery and found that the entire Sera Monastery had changed.
+The young lama returned to Sera Monastery and found that the entire monastery had changed.
 He was very surprised.

-When he got home, he found an old lama living there, and he said to the old lama, why are you in my house?
-The old lama said that this was my home, and they started arguing about it.
+When he got home, he found an old lama living there, and he said to the old lama, "Why are you in my house?"

+The old lama said that this was his home, and they started arguing about it.

-The old lama said that my master lived in this house and left the house to me after he passed away.
-This room has been around for more than 100 years.
+The old lama said "My master lived in this house and left the house to me after he passed away.
+This room has been around for more than 100 years."

-Little Lama said how is it possible?
-I just came back from going out this morning.
+The young lama asked "How is this possible?
+I went out only this morning, and I have just got back."

-The two continued to quarrel, and the other lamas didn't care when they heard the quarrel.
-A 116-year-old old lama heard about the incident and said he wanted to see it.
-The old lama was surprised when he saw the young lama, because this The old Lama and this young Lama are the same age, come from the same place, and they are good friends at the same time.
+The two continued to quarrel, and the other lamas didn't like it when they heard the quarrel.
+A 116-year-old old lama heard about the incident and said he wanted to see them.
+The old lama was surprised when he saw the young lama, because this old Lama and this young Lama were the same age, from the same place, and they were good friends in the past.

-He said to the young lama: You were lost a hundred years ago.
-The lamas of the entire Sera Monastery came to look for you, and the old lama who took care of you also looked for you for a few years.
-Everyone didn’t know where you were and thought you were dead. , also chanting over you.
+He said to the young lama: "You went missing a hundred years ago.
+The lamas of the entire Sera Monastery went to look for you, and the old lama who took care of you also looked for you for a few years.
+No one knew where you were and thought you were dead.
+We chant mantras for you too.

-It turned out that the old lama who lived in the cave behind the Drepung Monastery was a great siddha named Dolungwa Osai Dorje, who had blessed one hundred years into one day.
+It turned out that the old lama who lived in the cave behind the Drepung Monastery was a great siddha named Dolungwa Osai Dorje, who had compressed one hundred years into one day.

 From the moment of seeing the Bodhisattva on the Taoist position, with such merits, one can bless a moment for a hundred years, or even thousands of years.